No-code training: from design to maintenance

 When designing navigation, it is important to consider the following elements:

-• Navigation elements: Navigation elements must be clearly visible and easy to understand.
+• Navigation elements: navigation elements should be clearly visible and easy to understand.

 • Navigation behavior: navigation must be responsive and intuitive.